What are yokai?

 This site began as a Halloween-themed art project called A-Yokai-A-Day, in which I painted and described one Japanese yokai on my blog every day for the month of October.
 A-Yokai-A-Day returned the following year, and again and again, and it became the starting point for my first book, The Night Parade of One Hundred Demons.
 The more I researched yokai, the more varieties I discovered, and the compulsion to keep translating and painting them grew stronger all the time.
 As the number of yokai I have illustrated has increased, it only made sense that A-Yokai-A-Day and The Night Parade of One Hundred Demons should have their own domain apart from my blog.
 Yokai.com opened in 2013 as a database of yokai that I have translated into English and illustrated.

 This site is supported by a Patreon project.
-If you would like to become a yokai supporter, please visit patreon.com/osarusan.
-Thank you to all of you who make the work this website possible, and a special thanks to the major backers of the Patreon project:
+To become a supporter of yokai.com, visit patreon.com/osarusan.
+Thank you to all who have made the work on this website possible, and a very special thanks to the major backers of this Patreon project!